 Google blocked access to An Effective Treatment for Coronavirus (COVID-19) by James M. Todaro, MD, and Gregory J. Rigano, dated by March 13, 2020.
 This paper was widely credited (blamed by the Fake News Media) for proposing chloroquine and hydroxychloroquine as an effective treatment against COVID-19.
+(This was reported by ReclaimTheNet on March 25, 2020; this sentence is added on 2021-04-25).
 How can someone rationalize removing information about a possible cure, amid a global pandemic?
 Are there still humans in charge at Google?

 Google’s YouTube also removed the Didier Raoult’s presentation of his HCQ+AZM treatment, published on YouTube on March 16, and embedded in the website of the medical institute which he heads!
 The video was removed by March 29 with the message “Video unavailable.
 This video contains content from Canal Plus, who has blocked it on copyright grounds.”
 It had accumulated more than 1.4 million views before that.
 The video is restored now.
 It contains no Canal Plus (a French TV company owned by Vivendi), copyright, logo, name, or anything that can be mistaken for its content.
 Canal Plus is a French TV company owned by Vivendi.
 Even if it had any rights in it and submitted a take down notice (both are doubtful), displaying it was fair use.
 Google took it down in bad faith.
 It seems there were attempts to remove it since March 23 by other means before the copyright excuse.
 YouTube removed not only the video, but the text and the link to the presentation GENERAL ASSEMBLY AP-HM CARE AND DIAGNOSIS.
 Monday March 16, 2020, hosted on the Institute’s website.
 (This paragraph was added on June 21.)